How to clean porcelain tile

 One of the advantages of porcelain stoneware is that it is easy to clean and maintain, which is why it is one of the most widely-used materials in modern homes.
 Porcelain stoneware surfaces do not absorb dirt and are easy to clean with just a damp cloth and warm water.
 The surface will keep its looks if you just follow a few simple rules.
 Here are the secrets for perfect cleaning!

-For routine cleaning of Atlas Plan slabs, we recommend removing dust with a clean, dry cloth and then using a neutral detergent readily available on the market.
-Any stains must be removed immediately without allowing them to dry out in order to avoid extraordinary cleaning.
+For routine cleaning of Atlas Plan tiles, we recommend you first dust them with a clean, dry cloth then use any neutral detergent for stoneware surfaces that can be found in most supermarkets.
+Any stains should be removed straight away before they dry to avoid special cleaning.

 Extraordinary cleaning of porcelain stoneware slabs

-Under no circumstances should concentrated hydrochloric acid and/or caustic soda or cleaning agents containing hydrofluoric acid and/or its derivatives be used.
+Do not use concentrated hydrochloric acid and/or caustic soda, or any cleaning agent containing hydrofluoric acid and/or its derivatives, under any circumstances.

 Below are the recommended detergents according to the type of dirt: